Computer skills: how to meet graduate recruiters' expectations

 - Most desk jobs will only need you to know how to use Microsoft Office (Word, Excel, PowerPoint and Outlook) and a handful of websites.
 However, even this might not be as straightforward as you think, and each job has its own particular requirements.

-- For more computer-oriented roles you may be required to know and be able to use one or even several programming languages.
+- For more IT-oriented roles you may be required to know and be able to use one or even several programming languages.
 In addition, you will be expected to know how to use a range of software and online resources.

 Computer skills examples